Xiaocong-Chen/Xiaocong-Chen.github.io/_pages/about.md

 # 🔥 News
 - \[2022/3\]: &nbsp;We build a new repo [awesome Detection Transformer](https://github.com/IDEACVR/awesome-detection-transformer) to present papers about transformer for detection and segmenttion.
 Welcome to your attention!
-- \[2022/3\]: &nbsp;We release a survey Vision-Language Intelligence: Tasks, Representation Learning, and Large Models;
+- \[2022/3\]: &nbsp;We release a survey [Vision-Language Intelligence: Tasks, Representation Learning, and Large Models](https://arxiv.org/abs/2203.01922);
-- \[2022/3\]: &nbsp;DN-DETR: Accelerate DETR Training by Introducing Query DeNoising is accepted by CVPR 2022 with score 112;
+- \[2022/3\]: &nbsp;[DN-DETR: Accelerate DETR Training by Introducing Query DeNoising](https://arxiv.org/pdf/2203.01305) is accepted by CVPR 2022 with score 112;
+- \[2022/1 \]: &nbsp;[DAB-DETR: Dynamic Anchor Boxes are Better Queries for DETR](https://arxiv.org/abs/2201.12329) is accepted by ICLR 2022;

 # 📝 Publications